What Do Parents of The Groom Do: A Guide

 Ultimately, the vibe of the wedding will dictate what type of garment will be worn.
 For example, a super formal wedding ceremony will not require the same kind of gown as a beach wedding.
 Climate will also likely dictate the style of the dress worn too.

 What should the father of the groom wear to the wedding?

-What does the grooms family pay for at a wedding?
+What does the groom's family pay for at a wedding?

-It's important to remember that these are just an outline for how things were handled traditionally - however, it's common today for the bride and groom to cover all of their own expenses for the wedding.
-I'd suggest having an open and honest conversation (regardless of which side of this you fall into: parents of the groom or the bride and groom) and go over what financial assistance you may get in terms of wedding costs.
+It's important to remember that these are just an outline for how things were handled traditionally - however, it's common today for the bride and groom to cover all of their expenses for the wedding.
+Therefore, I'd suggest having an open and honest conversation (regardless of which side of this you fall into: parents of the groom or the bride and groom) and go over what financial assistance you may get in wedding costs.

-We hope this blog helps for any parents-of-the-groom wondering where they fit in with the wedding and what may be expected of them!
+We hope this blog helps any parents-of-the-groom wondering where they fit in with the wedding and what may be expected of them!